-Doctor Who had two films starring Peter Cushing as 'Dr. Who' (his real name) which took place outside the series' continuity.
+Doctor Who had two films starring Peter Cushing as 'Dr. Who' which took place outside the series' continuity.
 "The Five Doctors", a 90-minute special to celebrate the 20th anniversary, was basically a Movie.
 A canon film was the 1996 Paul McGann TV movie, which was an attempt to get the show back on track after its original 1989 cancelling.
-The 50th anniversary special is being billed as a movie, and showing in theaters along with the global simulcast.
+The 50th anniversary special was billed as a movie, and showed in theaters along with the global simulcast.

 ...and In America!
 Where it appeared in some theaters ... in Sensurround!

-Mystery Science Theater 3000 's movie was actually shorter than any episode of the TV series - having apparently had a few of the 'host segments' cut right out just prior to release - and featured slightly dumbed-down riffing (i.e. fewer obscure references, more crude language) as well as an actually tolerable movie (This Island Earth, considered by many to be a sci-fi classic) at the behest of guess who.
+Mystery Science Theater 3000 's movie was actually shorter than any episode of the TV series - having apparently had a few of the 'host segments' cut right out just prior to release - and featured slightly dumbed-down riffing (i.e. fewer obscure references, more crude language) as well as an actually tolerable movie (This Island Earth, considered by many to be a sci-fi classic) due to Executive Meddling.
 This is not to say the movie isn't still pretty funny.

 Star Trek and Star Trek: The Next Generation have had 10 films between them — six of the former and four of the latter.
 In a more conventional way of speaking, however, the first one (Star Trek: The Motion Picture) was theThe Movie for TOS and the seventh and first unnumbered one (Star Trek: Generations) for TNG—the sequels to them essentially icing on the The Movie cake, allowing their respective shows to basically continue well past their final TV episodes and to engage in the Grand Finales they didn't have during their original run.
 Then again, if you have not heard about the "even-odd rule"... basically, there is a strange pattern in which the even-numbered films are (in general) better than the odd-numbered films.
 The result is that the second TOS film, The Wrath of Khan, is usually considered their best, and the second TNG film (movie #8), First Contact, is also considered the quintessential TNG film, distilling all that was best in their respective series.
 Still, their first movie outings still had that "The Movie" effect, where everything was a shiny new movie set focusing more on "wow, we're actually in a theatrical film now".
 Of course, of the four TNG films - movies #7 through #10 - #7 and #9 fell victim to the odd-numbered rule (though #9 is more like a pleasant stand-alone, the cast officially thinks it's boring), and #10 (Nemesis) officially broke the "even numbered Trek films are great" rule (the cast openly stated that "it sucked"), First Contact was the only TNG film universally accepted as a great entry.